AashutoshNaphade/TODO/README.md

 Run `npx install` or `yarn add` to install libraries.

-## Generate a library

-Run `nx g @nrwl/react:lib my-lib` to generate a library.

-> You can also use any of the plugins above to generate libraries as well.

-Libraries are shareable across libraries and applications.
-They can be imported from `@myorg/mylib`.

 ## Development server

 Run `nx serve api` for a dev server.
 It will runs the api on http://localhost:3333/.